fabmob/standard-covoiturage/standard-covoiturage_specification.md

 authenticated using MaaS Connect at the time of the redirection to allow the booking feed.

-The booking feed flow starts as soon as a booking is created.
-It sends booking data back to the MaaS platform.
+The booking feed flow starts as soon as a booking is created, regardless of whether the trip was first consulted on the MaaS app.
+It sends booking data to the MaaS platform.
 It allows the MaaS platform to support use-cases for which booking data need to be instantly available (real-time reporting, incentive program, pricing bundles,...).

 If the MaaS platform is offering the `POST /booking_events` endpoint, and once a booking is created, the operator MUST send the booking details to the MaaS